namnd/namnd.github.io/content/posts/a-side-hustle-app.md

 ## How it started

 My family usually went shopping together since forever, but recently, when we had our second child, it's more often that we have to split the household duties.
 In particularly, one of us would go shopping with the older kid, while the other stays home and look after the younger one.
 We used to create the list of items to buy in the [Notes](https://apps.apple.com/us/app/notes/id1110145109) app, then share it with each other.
 It worked out pretty well.
 You can check off the item you bought.
 You can take photo, etc. However, Notes is more like a general Notes taking app.
 The UI hence is not really built for the shopping purpose.
 So, here's an idea.
 It's dead simple.
 It's a Notes taking app, but specialised for shopping purpose.
 It's also like a Todo list on steroid.
 My wife and I talked about it.
 She likes the idea.
 I told her I can make it in one month (of course, estimation is always wrong).
+And here we are, four months later, itemeter is live.

 ## Practical problem statement